What problem are they working on?

 What do they do?

-Animal Ethics works to spread anti-speciesist messages to the public and to academia.
+Animal Ethics (AE) advocates anti-speciesism to a general audience and within academia.
 They do this by conducting and publishing research into issues in animal ethics such as sentience, animal exploitation, and wild animal suffering.
-Animal Ethics also conducts outreach by giving talks, distributing leaflets, and publicizing their work on social media.
+AE also conducts outreach by organising events, giving talks, and distributing leaflets.

 Does it work?